-Once you have been a U.S. permanent resident for five years (at least half of which were spent living in the United States) and met various other criteria, you can apply to become a citizen.
+Once you have been a U.S. permanent resident for five years (at least half of which were spent living in the United States) and met various other criteria, you can apply to become a naturalized U.S. citizen.

-The U.S. citizenship application process involves attending an interview and taking an exam, during which you will need to prove you can speak and understand English and correctly answer a number of questions on U.S. history and government.
+The U.S. citizenship application process involves attending an interview and taking exams, during which you will need to prove you can speak and understand English and correctly answer a number of questions on U.S. history and government.
 You'll also need to take an the oath of allegiance to the United States and be willing to serve in the U.S. Armed Forces if called upon to do so.
 (Remember, the oath does not mean you can't get dual citizenship, and the United States does not currently have a mandatory draft.)

 For more information, see the website of the U.S. Embassy in Canada.